-The APAC region is set to be the biggest market for data centers by 2021, with a total market size to be around US$28 billion by 2024 for colocation data centres, according to a new joint report from Digital Realty and Eco-Business.
-Southeast Asia is a key player in the region, representing around 13% of the region’s total market size.
+The APAC region is set to be the biggest market for data centers by 2021, with a total market size to be around US$28 billion by 2024 for colocation data centers, according to a new joint report from Digital Realty and Eco-Business.
+Southeast Asia is a key player in the region, representing around 13% of the region's total market size.

 But data centers are now the central nervous system of the digital economy.
 With such a high profile, more scrutiny is being piled upon the industry than ever before — concerning, in particular, the sector's sky-high consumption of energy.

 And in a world grappling with the reality of climate change, where consumers are increasingly aware of organizations' efforts (or lack thereof) to implement sustainable practices into its business, data centers are under increasing pressure to step up their game.Southeast Asia in the spotlight